andrewstiefel/andrewstiefel.com/_posts/2022-01-24-style-atom-xsl.md

 ## Create the XSL file to style the feed

-[We can use XSLT to style our XML][3]{:target="\_blank"}.
+[We can use XSLT to style our XML][3]{:target="_blank" rel="noopener noreferrer"}.
 This makes our feeds more human-readable while supporting bots, aggregators, and search engines.

 You’ll notice some similarities to HTML and CSS in the example below, but with a few semantic changes and special attributes.